laravel/docs/database-testing.md

         ];
     }

-If the relationship depends on the factory that defines it you may provide a callback which accepts the evaluated attribute array:
+If the relationship's columns depend on the factory that defines it you may provide a callback which accepts the evaluated attribute array:

     /**
      * Define the model's default state.